Meet Maiama, Mariama & Alagie

-The first person I met from the family was Alagie.
-He was a regular wandering around town to pass the time during the day.
-We became acquainted, and after the November 28, 2016 boat arrived carrying his two sisters, the three of us sat down together.
+The first person I met from the family was Alagie, the big brother.
+It was early during my last stay in Lampedusa when I did.
+He was a regular wandering around town to pass the time.
+As we became acquainted and after the November 28, 2016 boat arrived carrying his two sisters, the three of us decided to sit down together and talk.

-The following is Alagie’s story, the big brother of the threesome.
-He did not want his picture shared.
+The following is Alagie’s story.
+He did not want his picture taken.

 18 years old and from Gambia.